Sydney Action Park: Attractions

-Raging Waters Sydney features several water slide attractions; a large wave pool; a children's area; food, beverage and retail outlets; and a Surf Life Saving Club.
+Sydney Action Park features several water slide attractions; a large wave pool; a children's area; food, beverage and retail outlets; and a Surf Life Saving Club.
 The park features four water slide towers, each featuring a collection of slides grouped by the level of thrill.
-The park is centered around a large wave pool known as The Beach.
+The park is centred around a large wave pool known as The Beach.
 The Beach was designed by an Australian company and is capable of producing (non-surfable) waves of up to 2.3 m.